bloominstituteoftechnology/ios-afternoon-project-memory-management/README.md

     2. email address
     3. phone number
 - Tapping a contact should show the detail view controller and allow you to **edit it**.
+- For testing add some test data so that there's initial contact cards you can see.
+(You can remove if you have persistence or a web backend)

 ### Part 0 - Preparation